Sport in Birmingham: Athletics

+In 1940 a German bomb destroyed the clubroom, gymnasium, equipment and 74 years of records.
+This initiated the slow decline of the BAC which eventually disbanded in November 1956.
+All that survived were their five most prized trophies, protected by a tin box in the basement.

 Today track and field athletics takes place at the open-air Alexander Stadium on a national and international level.
 Recent development has seen addition of a High Performance Centre for indoor intense specialist training.
 The Stadium is also home to Birchfield Harriers, who have contributed towards Britain's National and International Athletics for many years and has produced international athletes such as Denise Lewis, Mark Lewis-Francis and Kelly Sotherton.
 The National Indoor Arena is Britain's Premier Indoor Athletics stadium and in 2003 hosted the 9th IAAF World Indoor Championships in Athletics.
 The city hosted the European Athletic Association's 2007 European Athletics Indoor Championships.